 - Build confidence to file without assistance in the future.

 Do you prefer to work with a live person one on one?
 The IRS has a Volunteer Income Tax Assistance (VITA) program with locations around Kansas City.
-This program offers free tax help to people who generally make $64,000 or less, persons with disabilities, the elderly and limited English speaking taxpayers who need assistance in preparing their own tax returns.
+This program offers free tax help to all taxpayers, persons with disabilities, the elderly and limited English speaking taxpayers who need assistance in preparing their own tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.

 To locate the nearest VITA site near you, click here or call 800-906-9887.

 File your taxes online FREE at:

 Looking for a way to give back to your community?
 Want to earn continuing education credits?
 Interested in adding new skills to your resume?
 If you answered yes to any of these questions, then consider volunteering for the VITA/TCE program with one of the local community partners.
 No experience is necessary since training and materials will be provided, and can be done in person or online.
 The hours are also flexible and there’s a range of community organizations that you can volunteer for in various locations throughout the Kansas City metro area.
 If interested, get more information by going to https://www.irs.gov/

 Five Ways to Spot a Tax Scam Phone Call